gandalf3/The-Queen-s-Workers/bugtracker.md

 BUG: ants react to clicks on the GUI

-BUG: ants can still sometimes leave their carried stuff in mid-air in some cases (need to find out what exact sequence of events causes this)
+FIXED: ants can still sometimes leave their carried stuff in mid-air in some cases (need to find out what exact sequence of events causes this)

-BUG: worker counters just become plain wrong over time
+FIXED: worker counters just become plain wrong over time

 FIXED: camera control doesn't work in standalone player, reports of it being hard to control